Invariants and Home Spaces in Transition Systems and Petri Nets: Reasoning with invariants, semiflows, and home spaces

 \subsection{A brief illustration of fairness and starvation}

 The Petri Net Figure~\ref{mutex-param} has a \textit{fairness} issue despite the fact that it is live for $k>0$, $l>0$, and $z \in [max(x,y),x+y-1]$.
 As soon as $k>1$ and $z\geq 2x$, Program1 can \textit{starve} Program2 by having constantly at least one instance of program1 in its \texttt{critical section}: the marking of $B$ remains strictly positive and an infinite loop between $Semp_1$ and $Semv_1$ lets no instance of program2 to ever have the opportunity to enter in its \texttt{critical section}.
-Similarly, as soon as $l>1$ and $z \geq 2y$, Program2 can \textit{starve} Program1: there exists an infinite computation such that $Semp_1$ can never have the opportunity to be enable from any marking of this sequence.
+Similarly, as soon as $l>1$ and $z \geq 2y$, Program2 can \textit{starve} Program1: there exists an infinite computation such that $Semp_1$ can never have the opportunity to be executed from any marking of this sequence.

-The Petri Net Figure~\ref{mutex3} addresses this issue since we can prove that the transition $Semv_1$ is enabled only when the marking of $B$ is null.
+The Petri Net Figure~\ref{mutex3} addresses this issue since the transition $Semv_1$ is enabled only when the marking of $B$ is null.
 This solution can be compared to another example page 111 of \cite{BR82} where a privilege is given to one Program to starve the other one.
-This time, it can be proven that any infinite sequence offers to $Semp_i$ an infinite number of opportunities to be enabled.
+This time, it can be proven that any infinite sequence offers to $Semp_i$ an infinite number of opportunities to be executed.